Cursor

 Funding, Traction, and Roadmap

-Cursor's meteoric growth from MIT research project to $29.3B valuation and $1B+ annualized revenue.
+Cursor's meteoric growth from MIT research project to $29.3B valuation, $2B+ annualized revenue, and a reported Series E at $50B.

 Links